Holcombe, running for governor, redefines affordability

 Rebecca Holcombe is looking to breach the walls of one of Vermont’s reddest towns.

-It’s been 20 years since a majority of Stowe voters gave their support to a Democratic candidate for governor — that was Howard Dean in 2000 — but Holcombe is campaigning on the issue that has brought victory for Gov. Phil Scott the past two election cycles: affordability and the mass exodus of young people from the state.
+Over the past 20 years, only twice has a majority of Stowe voters given their support to a Democratic candidate for governor — Howard Dean in 2000 and Sue Minter in 2016 — but Holcombe is campaigning on the issue that has brought victory for Gov. Phil Scott the past two election cycles: affordability and the mass exodus of young people from the state.

 However, she and Scott have very different takes on how to address the challenge of being able to simply exist in Vermont.